Our 2015 Content/What you get

 (No subscription required)

-- Draft Guru Apps – The day has come in which you can actually draft your fantasy team using only your phone!
+- Draft Guru iPhone/iPad and Android Apps – The day has come in which you can actually draft your fantasy team using only your phone!
 The Draft Guru app has a mock draft mode where you can select your draft position and practice drafting, and it also has a “real draft” mode where you can actually use it to maximize and dominate your live draft.
-New for 2014, you can select keepers for all teams, use IDPs, queue up players to be drafted on a watch list, add in flex positions, and much more.
-The app got 5 stars in 2013 on iTunes and will once again have more upgrades and improvements for 2014, including a new iPad version for ’14.
-We expect to have the Apple and Android version of this app (two separate phone/table versions for each) in the Google Play Store by early July.
-All FREE with your 2014 subscription.
+You can select keepers for all teams, use IDPs, queue up players to be drafted on a watch list, add in flex positions, and much more.
+The app currently has 4 stars on iTunes and will once again have more upgrades and improvements for 2015, including an export feature that allows you to save results, post-draft rankings of all the teams in the draft based on projected total points, support for 16-team and 20 rounds, and more.
+We expect to have the Apple and Android version of this app (two separate phone/table versions for each) in the Google Play Store by late-June/early July.
+FREE with your 2015 subscription.

-- MyGuru App – Last was Year Two for this app, and we made major strides.
-The app got “only” 4 stars due to some previous and lesser versions of the app, but the response in 2013 was great.
+- MyGuru App – 2014 was Year Three for this app, and we made major strides.
+The app got “only” 4 stars due to some previous and lesser versions of the app, but the response in 2014 was great.
 This year, we’re going to continue to advance this app so users will truly get FantasyGuru.com on their phones.
 Custom rankings, lineup suggestions, news, injury reports, depth charts, tons of easy-to-find articles, our podcasts and Twitter feed, and more.
-All FREE with your 2014 subscription.
+FREE with your 2015 subscription.

 Downloadable Tools: Download these various tools and put the power of technology + our projections to work for you!

-- Draft Analyzer Software In 2014 we will once again offer our subscribers a license for the award-winning Draft Analyzer software, which is a $24.95 value.
+- Draft Analyzer Software In 2015 we will once again offer our subscrbers a license for the award-winning Draft Analyzer software, which is a $24.95 value.
 Powered by FantasyGuru.com projections, users can use this powerful program to draft, mock draft, and more.
 Assign keepers, trade draft picks, and more customization for the browser-based software.
 Also included is a downloadable program to use if you need to draft offline.
+FREE with your 2015 subscription.

-- Draft Guru Software: If you prefer, you can use the web-based version of our Draft Guru tool on the site.
-This software will work on a PC or a Mac and is a fantastic tool for running quick and easy mock drafts or analyzing your real drafts as they happen in real time or after the fact.
+- Draft Guru Web App: If you prefer, you can use the web-based version of our Draft Guru app on the site.
+This web app will work on a PC or a Mac and is a fantastic tool for running quick and easy mock drafts or analyzing your real drafts as they happen in real time or after the fact.
 And the best part?
 The version of the software posted on our site is synced up with FantasyGuru.com, so all of our projections, rankings, and recommendations are built right into the software.
-As we update our projections twice a week, they are also updated in the software.
+As we update our projections (at least) twice a week, they are also updated in the software.
+INCLUDED with your 2015 subscription.

-- 2014 Excel Pro Draft Tool: Using this downloadable, stand-alone Excel program, easily track and manage your online or offline drafts, and use the tool to maximize your Value-Based Drafting and much more.
+- 2015 Excel Pro Draft Tool: Using this downloadable, stand-alone Excel program, easily track and manage your online or offline drafts, and use the tool to maximize your Value-Based Drafting and much more.
+INCLUDED with your 2015 subscription.

-- 2014 Excel Custom Cheat Sheet - This is all our projections in Excel for you to do as you please.
+- 2015 Excel Custom Cheat Sheet - All our projections in Excel for you to do as you please.
 Enter your specific scoring system and this tool re-sorts the players for your scoring system and automatically creates a cheat sheet that you can print out.
+INCLUDED with your 2015 subscription.

-- 2014 Target Matrix File – After reading our article on how, form your own target matrix and maximize your draft with yet another intriguing approach to drafting.
+- 2015 Target Matrix File – After reading our how-to article, form your own target matrix and maximize your draft with yet another intriguing approach to drafting.

 - ADP Data File – Our latest ADP data in Excel includes ADP for PPR, non-PPR, Average Auction $ Values, etc.